2026 Bozeman School Board Election

 Is the BSD7 school board election partisan?

 No. Montana school board elections are nonpartisan.
 Candidates do not run with party labels.
-The Bozeman School District 7 election focuses on local education issues — budgets, curriculum, facilities, and student outcomes — not national politics.
+The Bozeman School District 7 election focuses on local education issues like budgets, curriculum, facilities, and student outcomes.
+Not national politics.

 What happens if I don't receive my ballot?